 A plancha much more elegant than usual: this block of Umaid Natural Himalayan Rock Salt Block transforms the traditional backyard barbeque into a real gourmet experience.
 All you have to do is add a little oil on top and slowly heat the rock on the barbecue to make it a cooking surface that’s also suited for adding seasonings.

 The block can be used on a barbecue, heated by flames, or placed in the oven.
 You can use it for meat, mushrooms, fish, shellfish, and vegetables.
 To vary your palette, you can also use it cold to impress guests when serving sushi or fresh fruit.

-14. Japanese BBQ
+16. Japanese BBQ

 You can even use it indoors too, but only with the proper charcoal — Japanese binchotan — because fumes from regular coal can be dangerous.
 There are three sizes: small, medium, and large, depending on the size of the family and gatherings.

-15. Smart Planter
+17. Smart Planter